Cloudneeti/Cloudneeti_SaaS_Docs/docs/remediation/awsRemediation.md

     commands to validate remediation invoker resources along with necessary permissions along with remediation framework.

-        bash verify-multi-mode-remediation-setup.sh -a <12-digit-account-id> -r <12-digit-account-id> -p <primary-deployment-region> -e <environment-prefix> -s <list of regions where auto-remediation is to be verified>
+        bash verify-multi-mode-remediation-setup.sh -a <AWS-account-id> -r <AWS-account-id> -p <primary-deployment-region> -e <environment-prefix> -s <list of regions where auto-remediation is to be verified>

     (-a) New AWS Account Id: 12-digit AWS Account Id of the account which is newly added to use the remediation framework.